bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Medical Strategies

-1. Optimizing Testosterone Dosing
+1. Optimize Testosterone Dosing:

 Environmental and Behavioral Interventions

-What Is the Bedfan?
+What Is the bFan?

-How Does the Bedfan Help?
+How Does the bFan Help?

 When to Seek Medical Advice